-A personal introduction to Value Assessment by the author of Business Management by Portfolio, contributing author of Contemporary Management Principles and creator of this value assessment, Louis Botha.
+A personal introduction to the Value Assessment Program by the author of Business Management by Portfolio, contributing author of Contemporary Management Principles and creator of this value assessment, Louis Botha.

 Managing Director of Davis & Dean